Session 7

 Homework 3,

-over a list, then apply a reducer to turn map
+then apply a reducer to turn map's result

 Our solution to Session 6's opening exercise does that: